tjgurwara99/PrimeNumberLibrary/README.md

 fermatprime <number>
 ```
 ---
+## Maths in this program

+If you are interested in maths behind the functions, please take a look at MathsBehind file.
+This file was created using Jupyter-notebook, and can be run online within this interface.
+Just click on it and you are good to go.

+---

 Keep in mind that this program is based on Fermat's Little Theorem and is not very accurate.
 I am still working on ways that can improve the accuracy of this function.
 The prime.h library also has some (extra) functions that you might like to try and are very usefull.
 I haven't used most of them because they